iit-cs429/main/assignments/assignment4/README.md

 ## Assignment 4: Classification

-In this assignment, you'll implement a Naive Bayes classifier for spam filtering.
+In this assignment, you'll implement a Multinomial Naive Bayes classifier for spam filtering.

 Complete the classify.py method by following Figure 13.2 from your text (using add-one smoothing).
 I recommend reading Example 13.1 to test your understanding of this computation.